how2codeomg/SQL--Analytics---Hospital-Data/README.md

 # SQL_Project_Hospital_Data_Analysis

-This project aims to analyze hospital data using SQL query to call data as conditions given in accord to the
+This project aims to analyze hospital data using SQL query to call data as conditions given

 ## Acknowledgement
 It is guided by developer mentor in this video, I could not succeed without their aid.
 Thus, I am grateful and would like to thank them for contribution for this kind guidance.